How to get broadband in rural Ireland

 The best broadband package for you will depend on what features you’re looking for.
 If you want a reliable connection, with unlimited usage, an ADSL plan is a good place to start.

-Satellite broadband is great for people in remote areas as it can provide a connection to any home.
-However, you’ll find there are strict download limits, so if you’re a heavy user, or you have a busy household, this probably won’t suit.
+Satellite broadband is ideal for people in remote areas because it can provide a connection to any home.
+However, there can be download limits, so if you’re a heavy user, or you have a busy household, this may not be the best solution.